-- records from their prior removal proceedings, which are typically held by both DHS and the immigration court. - Visa application materials.
-Records relating to prior visa applications are commonly provided by the Department of State to DHS attorneys and adjudicators and used to cross-examine noncitizens in immigration court or to question noncitizens in interviews at USCIS.
-It is all but impossible for a noncitizen to obtain these records, even through FOIA. - Criminal history records.
-DHS has criminal history information that is amassed from different jurisdictions through databases and information sharing.
-Such materials are generally available through public records but are frequently difficult or impossible for noncitizens to obtain, especially if they are detained. - Identification documents.
-DHS confiscates the passports or other identification documents of noncitizens it detains.
-Detained noncitizens are then routinely denied bond or other immigration relief because they cannot establish their identity, even when their identity documents are in the possession of DHS. - 36.
-Many of these records-including the I-213, a noncitizen's prior immigration applications, and, sometimes, records of credible fear and asylum interviews-are contained within a folder compiled by the government that is known as the A-file.
+- 34. Many of these records-including the I-213, a noncitizen's prior immigration applications, and, sometimes, records of credible fear and asylum interviews-are contained within a folder compiled by the government that is known as the A-file.
 The A-file serves as the primary record of a noncitizen's immigration history.
 A-files were traditionally paper files shipped by DHS to different subagencies and offices that were involved in a noncitizen's case.
-Some A-files are now digital or comprised of a hybrid of both paper and electronic files. - 37.
+Some A-files are now digital or comprised of a hybrid of both paper and electronic files. - 35.
 Other records that noncitizens may need are not in their A-files.
-Among records that are typically not in an A-file are visa applications, records of border crossings, identification documents taken from detained noncitizens, and immigration court records.

-- 38. The records withheld largely document a noncitizen's own interactions with immigration and other authorities.
-But the precise details of these interactions are critical, and expecting noncitizens to recall these details without access to their records is like asking them to describe all their prior dental work in detail, including the dates, identities of dentists and assistants, implements used, names and doses of medications administered, and everything that was said-over their entire lifetimes. - 39.
+Among records that are typically not in an A-file are visa applications, records of border crossings, identification documents taken from detained noncitizens, and immigration court records. - 36.
+The records withheld largely document a noncitizen's own interactions with immigration and other authorities.
+But the precise details of these interactions are critical, and expecting noncitizens to recall these details without access to their records is like asking them to describe all their prior dental work in detail, including the dates, identities of dentists and assistants, implements used, names and doses of medications administered, and everything that was said-over their entire lifetimes. - 37.
 The Defendants' Nondisclosure Policy applies notwithstanding legal obligations to disclose information.
-For example, the Immigration and Nationality Act ("INA") provides noncitizens in removal proceedings a "reasonable opportunity to examine the evidence against" them and specifically requires that they "shall have access" to non-confidential "records and documents... pertaining to [their] admission or presence in the United States" when seeking to demonstrate their lawful presence.
-8 U.S.C. §§ 1229a(b)(4), (c)(2)(B).
+For example, the Immigration and Nationality Act ("INA") provides noncitizens in removal proceedings a "reasonable opportunity to examine the evidence against" them and specifically requires that they "shall have access" to non-confidential "records and documents . . . pertaining to [their] admission or presence in the United States" when seeking to demonstrate their lawful presence.
+8 U.S.C. § 1229a(b)(4), (c)(2)(B).
 Despite this clear obligation, DHS takes the position that it is not in fact required to turn over records, other than in response to a FOIA request.
 On information and belief, USCIS similarly uses FOIA as a substitute for its obligation to allow an applicant to "inspect the record of proceeding which constitutes the basis for the decision."
-8 C.F.R. § 103.2(b)(16). - 40.
-Defendants' apply their Nondisclosure Policy without regard to their due process obligations.
+8 C.F.R. § 103.2(b)(16).

+- 38. Defendants apply their Nondisclosure Policy without regard to their due process obligations.
 Noncitizens are entitled to due process in proceedings before USCIS, before immigration courts, and in connection with legal remedies that may be available after an order of removal.
 See Davis, 802 F.3d at 177; Devitri v.
 Cronen, 289 F. Supp.
 3d 287, 294-95 (D. Mass.
 2018).
 In immigration court, ICE also has an obligation to provide records that are "material" to the proceedings and "favorable to" a noncitizen.
-See Brady, 373 U.S. at 87.3 But under the Policy, DHS does not disclose these records, even when they show that a noncitizen is eligible for relief.

-- 41. Defendants' also apply their Nondisclosure Policy without regard to whether the records are contained in an A-file; include information that the government has deemed confidential; are relevant to an ongoing immigration matter; or would help a noncitizen demonstrate legal errors in a prior removal proceeding, or establish U.S. citizenship, eligibility for lawful status or relief, or suitability for a favorable exercise of discretion. - 42.
-Defendants' also apply their Nondisclosure Policy without regard to whether the records would be released in response to a FOIA request, and regardless of whether a FOIA response would arrive before an immigration matter concludes or a noncitizen is ordered removed.
-Without considering these factors, the Defendants simply maintain that any disclosure obligation is satisfied by FOIA.
-But when FOIA fails to timely produce the crucial documents to noncitizens and their counsel, the Defendants simply shrug.
+See Brady, 373 U.S. at 87.
+But under the Policy, DHS does not disclose these records, even when they show that a noncitizen is eligible for relief. - 39.
+Defendants also apply their Nondisclosure Policy without regard to whether the records are contained in an A-file; include information that the government has deemed confidential; are relevant to an ongoing immigration matter; or would help a noncitizen demonstrate legal errors in a prior removal proceeding, or establish U.S. citizenship, eligibility for lawful status or relief, or suitability for a favorable exercise of discretion.